jhpyle/charts/README.md

    doing.
 The backend server and each application server require at least 2GB of RAM, so if you do deploy on a single node, make sure your node has plenty of resources.
+* `webAppServiceType`: default is `LoadBalancer`.
+This will be the service `type` for the web application.
+If your infrastructure does not support this services `type`, you can set this to `NodePort`.
+* `useSqlPing`: default is `false`.
+If your connection to the SQL database will continually be terminated, set this to `true`.
+There is a cost in overhead, but it will prevent errors.

 If you want to install a new version, first update your repository cache by running: